-Hey guys, as I promised you in my previous article that I will write an article on best Bengali movies 2011, 2012, 2013 and soon. so here we go.
-I am going to write an article about top 10 best Bengali movies of 2011.
+Hey guys, as I promised you in my previous article that I will write an article on the best Bengali movies in 2011, 2012, 2013, and soon. so here we go.
+I am going to write an article about the top 10 best Bengali movies of 2011.
 The movies which are mentioned below are really really good to watch.
 I hope this will entice you to watch some and don’t forget to share your personal experience with us.

-According to you, if you want to add any best Bengali movies of 2011, then please do let me know by writing in the comment box.
-I make assure you that I will definitely add that movie to the list.
-Please leave comment or feedback if you think differently and have something in mind which you want me to notice.
-Your comments or feedback are most welcome!
+According to you, if you want to add any of the best Bengali movies of 2011, then please do let me know by writing in the comment box.
+I assure you that I will definitely add that movie to the list.
+Please leave comments or feedback if you think differently and have something in mind which you want me to notice.
+Your comments and feedback are most welcome!
 Let’s start:

 10. Ami Aadu (2011)